 Explorer’s Inn is a fantastic place to dive into pristine forest to discover awe-inspiring experiences at the National Reserve of Tambopata right in the heart of the Peruvian Amazon Basin.
 Explorer’s Inn offer a special link between tourism and scientific research that is the thread for every excursion you do with them.

-This Program further on would plant the seed for the now very important RAINFOR Organization that holds studies about the Amazonia, taking account of the modulating role of environmental variables like soil nutrition, and the need to help develop new generations of Amazon ecologists.
+The program further on would plant the seed for the now very important RAINFOR Organization that holds studies about the Amazonia, taking account of the modulating role of environmental variables like soil nutrition, and the need to help develop new generations of Amazon ecologists.
 The work of RAINFOR is currently supported by funding agencies in Brazil, Colombia, the UK, and the EU.

 Among its best attractions Explorer’s Inn can count on the Amazon Lakes such as the Cocococha Lake, the Small Lagoon, the Tres Chimbadas Lake or its very interesting Parrots, Parakeets and Macaws Clay Lick and as a special complement the 46 meters Canopy Tower that offers an impressive landscape view of the Amazon.